UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/06/index.md

 ![SPI_read_write_BMP280](images/spi_read_write_bmp280.png)

-To know what is expected from it, the sensor expects to receive a *control byte*.
+To know what is expected from it, the sensor needs to receive a *control byte*.
 This control byte contains the address of the register that we want to access, except the 7th bit of this address is changed:
 - it will be `1` if we want to *read* the register
 - it will be `0` if we want to *write* to the register

+So, for example, if we wanted to read the register at address 0x1, we would need to send a control byte of `10000001`, and if we wanted to write to it, we would send `00000001`.

 This way, we're sending a command to the sensor for it to know what to do: either send back the value of the register we requested or write to this register.